kamilaworonicz-ba/digital-editorial-workflow/README.md

 **In scope**

 - Shared interactive layout preview for the Managing Editor and DTP Specialist
-- Text-only trial editing to check text and caption fit
+- Text-only trial editing for body text, headings and captions
 - Review of photographs, illustrations and captions within the full page layout
 - Digital annotations with Open / Resolved status
 - Consolidated tracking of outstanding corrections with direct navigation to their location